Dev-JiwonShin/buster-cli/README.md

 nearAPI.KeyPair.fromString(myPrivateKey).publicKey.toString();
 ```

-With NEAR REPL you have complete access to [`buster-api-js`](https://github.com/near/near-api-js) to help you develop on the NEAR platform.
+With BUSTER REPL you have complete access to [`buster-api-js`](https://github.com/near/near-api-js) to help you develop on the BUSTER platform.

 ---